 Landmarks must be in good condition.
 It is illegal for them to be degrading with nothing being done about it.
 Even if unlawful alterations were completed by a previous owner, it is the responsibility of the current owner to bring it to compliance.

-In order to do work on building in a historical district or a stand-alone landmark, a formal application must be submitted to the LPC.
+In order to do work on building in a historic district or a stand-alone landmark, a formal application must be submitted to the LPC.
 Subsequently, applicants must submit a thorough proposal about the kind of work they plan on doing.
 Historical photos are provided in order to help visualize the original intent.
 Floor plans, architectural renderings, and written specifications may also be provided.

 Permits are needed for the following exterior work: